avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-decoder/avc-h-264-decoder.md

 ---
-title: AVC / H.264 Decoder (Pull)
+title: AVC / H.264 Annex B Decoder (Pull)
 html_meta:
-    description: This article explains how you can use Transcoder to decode an AVC / H.264 elementary stream.
+    description: This article explains how you can use Transcoder to decode an AVC / H.264 Annex B elementary stream.
 taxonomy:
     category: docs
 ---

-# AVC / H.264 Decoder (Pull)
+# AVC / H.264 Annex B Decoder (Pull)

 This article explains how you can use [Transcoder::pull](https://doc.avblocks.com/core/latest/classprimo_1_1avblocks_1_1_transcoder.html#a8b54e4ba7db4474b0288ff57c12d538e) to decode an AVC / H.264 elementary stream.